drinosaret/vn-club-resources/docs/index.md

 ---
-description: Learn Japanese through visual novels with our comprehensive guides, tools, and resources for VN readers.
-Setup text hookers, dictionaries, and start your immersion journey today.
+description: Learn Japanese with visual novels using our comprehensive guides, tools, and resources.
+Setup text hookers, dictionaries, Anki mining, and start your immersion journey today.
 ---

 # Home